cylc/cylc-doc/src/tutorial/runtime/introduction.rst

    In this tutorial we are writing our suites in the ``cylc-run`` directory.

    It is possible to write them elsewhere on the system.
-If we do so we must register the suite with Cylc before use.
+If we do so we must install the suite with ``cylc install`` before use.
+For more information, see

    We do this using the ``cylc reg`` command which we supply with a name which will be used to refer to the suite in place of the path i.e: